How Currency Gets into Circulation and What Happens to it

 Below we explain how currency gets into circulation via the Treasury, Federal Reserve, and banks, and the role Congress, banks, businesses, and you play in the process.
 We’ll also describe how the initial reserves become the economy in practice, the Fed’s role in controlling the money supply, and how money goes back into the system to help pay back our national debt.

 The topic is a little complex, so consider watching the videos for more insight.
 Comments are welcome below.

-TIP: I couldn’t find one source that explained central banking and how currency gets into circulation (not the simple answer, but the correct full answer).
+Author’s note: I couldn’t find one source that explained central banking and how currency gets into circulation (not the simple answer, but the correct full answer).
 Given this, I’ve amalgamated a great deal of information below.
-I can’t promise that every detail is perfect at the moment, but I’ll be revising as I can figure out more.
+I can’t promise that every detail is perfect at the moment, however I’ll be revising as I can figure out more.
 Please comment with insight and double check specifics as needed.

 How Currency Gets In and Out of Circulation – Summary